thinktecture/relayserver/docs/development-getting-started.md

    - Node 1 management UI can be accessed at http://localhost:15672/, login with guest/guest.
    - Node 2 management UI can be accessed at http://localhost:15673/, login with guest/guest.

-- IdentityServer
+- OIDC compliant identity provider
-  The IdentityServer provides an authentication service for the other components.
+  The identity provider provides an authentication service for the other components.
+In the development environment we use a preconfigured Keycloak instance.

    - Needs to be accessible from outside the system.
-   - Needs access to the configuration database.
-   - Currently NOT YET capable of running more than one node.
-   - The identity server can be accessed at http://localhost:5002/ as the authority.
+   - The development OIDC server can be accessed at http://localhost:5002/realms/relayserver as the authority.

 - ManagementApi
   The Management API is used to manage the data in the configuration database.